act-rules/act-rules.github.io/_rules/SC2-5-3-name-from-content-included-in-accessible-name.md

 #### Failed example 3

-The full visible label is split out across the accessible name.
+The full visible label is split out across the accessible name and is therefore not [included](#included-characters) in it.

 ```html
 <head>